-- check the proper implementation of the action and compliance with the obligations under the grant agreement, including assessing deliverables and reports.
+- check the proper implementation of the action and compliance with the obligations under the grant, including assessing deliverables and reports.

 The European Commission may order an audit of your H2020 grant during the project or at any time up to 2 years after the final payment.
 The Audit can be conducted by the Commission's own staff or outsourced to external persons or bodies appointed by the Commission.

-If there are any systematic errors, the Commission may extend the findings of the audit results to non-audited grant agreements or non-audited periods.
-Besides these corrections, other measures may be taken, including penalties.
+If systematic errors are found, the Commission may extend the findings of the audit results to non-audited grant agreements or non-audited periods.
+Besides these corrections, other measures may be taken, including financial and administrative penalties.